 A variety of brands are available in Brazil from any pharmacy, though based on personal experience (and I haven’t found reliable statistics on Brazilian condom quality) we tend to trust and prefer condom brands from back home.
 Take plenty of your favorites, but then stop worrying and go have fun.

-Needle and Thread or Sewing Kitsewing kit in Brazil to be ready for emergencies.
+As mentioned earlier, Brazilian seamstresses are located all over and can fix clothing for cheap rates.
+But I still carry a tinysewing kit in Brazil to be ready for emergencies.
 The scissors are tiny enough to be acceptable in a carry-on — we’ve never had a problem with them being confiscated from a carry-on in years of travel.

 Travel Water Bottle